-In English sixth grade students focus on the proper use of grammar and development of essay writing.
-As stepping-stones towards writing a well-organized, formal essay, students review sentence structure, the parts of speech, the different types of clauses and phrases, and capitalization and punctuation throughout the year.
-Opinion, persuasion, compare and contrast, personal narrative essays and research reports are all covered.
-In literature, this year builds on previous years' instruction centered on reading, interpreting, and analyzing works of fiction and non-fiction.
+In English sixth grade students focus on the proper use of grammar and the development of evidence-based essay writing.
+Structure and organization of written composition is reinforced and integrated across the curriculum.
+In literature, instruction centered on reading, interpreting, and analyzing works of fiction and non-fiction.
+Students focus on essential questions and gather evidence to support their claims.
 A variety of genres are covered throughout the year, including: myths, poems, short stories, fiction novels, dramatic plays, and essays.

 Sixth grade math is designed to improve and solidify the student's computational and problem solving skills.
 Mastering the four arithmetic operations, with whole numbers, positive fractions, positive decimals, and positive and negative integers, give the students the preparation for more complex concepts introduced in the seventh grade.
 The students are introduced to both algebraic and geometric concepts that become the building blocks for future mathematic courses.